-Dumpsters are proposed to be located in the northern portion of the parking area.
-Screening with a slatted chain link fence is proposed.
+Trash and recycling bins and totes are proposed to be in the northern portion of the parking area adjacent to the building's eastern corner.
+Enclosed screening with a 6' minimum height slatted chain link fence is proposed.

-Dumpsters will be required to be covered and drainage plugs installed at all times.
-Covers shall be opened only for depositing refuse and/or emptying of the dumpster.
+Bins and totes will be required to be always covered.
+Covers shall be opened only for depositing refuse and/or emptying of the dumpster and drains in the bins and totes are prohibited.